cyb0124/OCRemote/README.md

     These processes allow programming Turtle or PneumaticCraft's drones within OCRemote.
 States of the turtle/drone will be managed by the OCRemote server, and the in-game turtle/drone will execute actions sent by the server as programmed by the user.
   - **SyncAndRestock** (ComputerCraft only)\
     This process extracts or restocks an inventory upon receiving a request via redstone, and sends out a completion signal upon finishing the request.
 It is mainly used to dock and restock moving structures from the Create mod.

+## External Server and the Asynchronous Architecture
+OCRemote includes a TCP server program running outside Minecraft.
+All decision-makings happen in this external server.
+The computers in Minecraft only execute world-interaction tasks scheduled by the server.
+This makes OCRemote server-friendly, and allows you to control and monitor your base's storage and automation without needing to log into the game.
+Multiple computers can connect to the same server to parallelize task execution and balance the load.
+In OCRemote, crafting processes can be interleaved with each other.
+For example, when a process starts, it needs to send a task to a computer to query the inventory of the machine, and wait for the response.
+Then, it needs to allocate some temporary storage space for transporting items to the machine, and if none is available, add itself to a wait-queue so that it can be resumed when space becomes available.
+During the waiting, other computers tasked by other processes could have moved items in and out of the storages, or transported items between machines.
+The design of OCRemote's server makes sure race conditions caused by reentrance are correctly handled so that no inconsistency could be caused by the asynchronous process execution.

+Note: it is safe to terminate the server at any time.
+However, it is not safe to shutdown the computer in Minecraft while the server is running, as it may cause incomplete set of input items to be sent to machines.

 ## Usage for OpenComputers
 The storage/auto-crafting configuration is a part of the server program [here](server/RustImpl/src/config.rs).
 It contains a sample configuration which you can adapt for your own use.
 To use OCRemote, you need to build and run the [server program](server/RustImpl) on a server that can be reached from OpenComputers' Internet Card.
 The server requires a [Rust nightly toolchain](https://rustup.rs/) to build.
 To setup the computers in Minecraft, edit the last line of the [loader script](client/loader.lua) and flash it to an EEPROM (the computers are meant to run without any OS or storage medium).
 The last line of the loader script specifies the server address, server port, client name and the screen resolution.